TheZoroForce240/FNF-Modcharting-Tools/README.md

 override public function create()
 {

-  //Add this before camfollow stuff playfieldRenderer = new PlayfieldRenderer(strumLineNotes, notes, this);
+  //Add this before camfollow stuff and after strumLineNotes and notes have been made playfieldRenderer = new PlayfieldRenderer(strumLineNotes, notes, this);
   playfieldRenderer.cameras = [camHUD];
   add(playfieldRenderer);